christina-ml/HTML-site/README.md

 # HTML-site
-Fashion Blog Website using HTML
+Fashion Blog Website using HTML.
+Text and images from Codecademy.